 St. Petersburg, FL 33701

-The Galley's Cuban Sandwich is excellent - Mustard Aioli, Tender Mojo Pork, Ham, Salami, House Pickles and Havarti Cheese on Real Cuban Bread.
-(It comes with fries, but I was trying to be good with the salad.)
+The Galley’s Cuban Sandwich is excellent – Mustard Aioli, Tender Mojo Pork, Ham, Salami, House Pickles and Havarti Cheese on Real Cuban Bread.
+The accompanying black beans and rice are also superb.

 3. The Lure